cconsta1/cconsta1.github.io/_pages/about.md

 unknown skeletons.
 An example of such a service is
 <a href="http://sexest.cyi.ac.cy/">SexEst</a>,
-a web application we developed that uses machine learning to predict the sex of skeletal remains based on metric measurements. <br>
+a web application we developed that uses machine learning to predict the sex of skeletal remains based on metric measurements. <br> <br>

 I'm also responsible for work package 6 (training and demonstrators)